jaffamonkey/dot-org-hugo-theme/exampleSite/content/en/about.md

 ---
 ## What I do

 Since 1997 I have regularly done testing contract work, covering QA/Test Managenent to Quality/Test Engineering.
-Over the last few years I have been focusing on providing more tailored services.

 ## The services